 For parties or anytime it’s necessary to make sure you always have snacks on hand!
-Air fryer rosemary cashews are full of flavor, crunch, and simple to make.
+Air fryer rosemary cashews are full of flavor, and crunch, and simple to make.

 A handful of nuts is one of my very favorite snacks!
 Whether they are peanuts that I have to